wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 applications where users expect high quality results.

 There are two things that are helpful for generating a pattern that the LLM can match.
-First, it's helpful to provide the LLM with a persona.
-For example, a chef, or a copywriter.
+First, it's helpful to provide the LLM with a clear context.
+For example, you can give it a persona to provide the context.
+Or you can tell it what project/task you're working on.
 Second, it's important to provide the LLM with detailed instructions about the desired output and the style of the output.

-The persona helps prime the embeddings and attention mechanism of the LLM so it starts searching for output tokens in the right word space.
+The context helps set the embeddings and attention mechanism of the LLM so it starts searching for output tokens in the right word space.
 For example, the persona of a chef will likely lead the LLM in the direction of food, recipes, cooking techniques, and so on.
 A copywriter persona primes the embeddings and attention mechanism in the direction